 We also simplify the signal model by setting its resolution $\sigma_s$ to a constant:

 We unify the grids and use the same bins for both sampling of the MC toys ($m_i$) and signal location scan ($M_i$).
 The structure of the likelihood function in this case is:

-Following the same algorithm as for the Gross and Vitells model, we first show an example of the brute force and Asimov background samples (Fig.~\ref{fig:hyy-one_toy}) together with the corresponding significance curves (Fig.~\ref{fig:hyy-one_toy-significance}).
+Following the same algorithm as for the Gross and Vitells model, we first show an example of the brute force and Asimov background samples (figure~\ref{fig:hyy-one_toy}) together with the corresponding significance curves (figure~\ref{fig:hyy-one_toy-significance}).

-Already from the background fit to the Asimov sample (Fig.~\ref{fig:hyy-one_toy-significance}), we can see that the increased flexibility of the background model introduces more sophisticated long-range correlations.
+Already from the background fit to the Asimov sample (figure~\ref{fig:hyy-one_toy-significance}), we can see that the increased flexibility of the background model introduces more sophisticated long-range correlations.
 Notice the asymmetry between the left and right sides of the peak.
 When the signal hypothesis is near the Asimov fluctuation at $120~\GeV$, the signal part of the model accommodates it, but well below and above this the rate parameter of the background model tries to compensate for the local excess, which distorts the background model and leads to weak but clear regions of long-range anti-correlation and correlation.
-We confirm this observation from the plots of the GP covariance that we estimate from the Asimov samples (Fig.~\ref{fig:hyy-asimov_cov_full}).
+We confirm this observation from the plots of the GP covariance that we estimate from the Asimov samples (figure~\ref{fig:hyy-asimov_cov_full}).

-We then compare the Asimov covariance to the one calculated with brute force (Fig.~\ref{fig:hyy-covcmp}).
+We then compare the Asimov covariance to the one calculated with brute force (figure~\ref{fig:hyy-covcmp}).
 It shows the same degree of accuracy as we have observed for the Background template model: the differences between the Asimov and brute force covariances are 100 times smaller than the values of the covariance itself.

-The various computations of the trials factor for the $H\rightarrow\gamma\gamma$ inspired model are shown in Fig.~\ref{fig:hyy-trials_factor_cmp}.
+The various computations of the trials factor for the $H\rightarrow\gamma\gamma$ inspired model are shown in figure~\ref{fig:hyy-trials_factor_cmp}.
 Since the likelihood and the generation of Monte Carlo data sets both use a Gaussian pdf for the data in each bin, there is no significant difference between the brute force and GP results at high significance, in contrast to the results for the Background template model.